Three signs your clients are not who they say they are

 Here are a few warning signs to look out for:

 If you haven’t acted for the clients before and they are unable to provide you with current government issued photo identification (ID), do a little more digging.
-Make sure that the person in front of you matches the ID.
+If they do provide you with some form of identification, make sure that the person in front of you matches the ID.
 For instance, if the ID says the person is 75 years old and they clearly look to be in their 40s or 50s, you could be looking at a perpetrator using a stolen ID.
+Fraudsters also use identity theft to appear as a corporate property owner and try to take out a mortgage on the property.
+It’s important, now more than ever, to properly verify your clients’ identity before moving forward on their deal.

 Whether you are acting for a vendor or borrower, it’s best practice to insist that the balance of the proceeds are made payable to the registered owners after payment of secured creditors, taxes, legal fees, bank loans, credit cards, etc., and not to third parties.
 If your client owes money to a third party that doesn’t appear to be related to this transaction, insist that you make the funds payable to your clients, and they can issue their own cheques.
 In most fraudulent transactions, funds are made payable to third parties, which allow the fraudsters to quickly negotiate the funds and disappear.